wikrie/scprime_price_check/README.md

     - Type python -m venv venv (If in the previous step you got Python 2.x.x you should use python3 instead in this command and the next time you call python)
     - Type venv\Scripts\activate.bat
     - At the beginning of the command promt you should now see (venv)
-    - Type pip install -r requirements.txt
+    - Type pip install -r requeriments.txt
     - Type the python scprime_price_check.py
     - If you see the script running, you are good to continue
 - Create a new text file